 What is Universal Credit?

-Universal Credit will be paid monthly in arrears directly into your bank or building society account, so you should budget for your money to last the month.
+Universal Credit is paid monthly in arrears directly into your bank or building society account, so you should budget for your money to last the month.

 Once you start to claim Universal Credit, we will no longer receive housing benefit directly from the local authority on your behalf.
 You will be responsible for paying your rent and service charges to us.
 Your tenancy agreement says that you have to pay your rent in advance and once you are transferred to Universal Credit, you will need to make sure that it is paid on time.